sapcc/vrops-exporter/README.md

 1. CLI

     Either specify the vars via environment or cli params.
-Here an example start command for both, inventory and exporter:
+Because the inventory and the exporter is running seperately, you need to enter the Docker container at least twice.
+Start the Docker container:

+        docker run -it hub.global.cloud.sap/monsoon/vrops_exporter /bin/sh
+    This will start the container and directly enter the shell.
+Start the inventory:

-       ./inventory.py -u foobaruser -p "foobarpw" -a /atlas/netbox.json -o 80 -d ./exporter.py -o 9000 -i localhost -d
+       ./inventory.py -u foobaruser -p "foobarpw" -a /atlas/netbox.json -o 80 -d

+    Now you need to enter the container a second time:

+        docker exec -it <container_name> /bin/sh
+    Now run the exporter:

+       ./exporter.py -o 9000 -i localhost -d

+    You can also enter the container a third time to fetch the prometheus metrics from localhost (i.e. with wget)

     [Atlas](https://github.com/sapcc/atlas) refers to our netbox extractor, which is in the end providing netbox data as a configmap in k8s.
 You don't have to use it, a json file with this structure would be sufficient, too.
     If case the WSGI server can't be connected to you might want to try `-l` to hook up the loopback interface (127.0.0.1).